Backlinks (Link Building)

 A good internal linking structure helps connect linkable assets to commercial pages, supporting pages, category pages, and related informational content.

 Off-page SEO and on-page SEO should not be treated as separate worlds.
+Strong backlinks work best when the website has a strong internal structure.

 Measuring Link Building Effectiveness